fsgsmartbuildings/abl-style-guide/README.md

         GET.
     ```

-    * When define property use camelCase, unless you do it for GUI for .NET, then use PascalCase
+    * When defining a property use camelCase, unless you are doing it for GUI for .NET, then use PascalCase

     ```openedge
     /* bad */